WyvernWin/WyvernWin/README.md

 ---

 ### ⚡ Fun Fact:
-I mentor, reverse-engineer things for fun, and sometimes talk to my AI like it's alive.
+I started Jan 2025, enjoy reverse-engineer things for fun, and sometimes talk to my AI like it's alive.
 It hasn’t talked back... *yet*.

 ---